Avvvvvvie/beavergang-mc/README.md

 - Always take cards hidden, open or dynamic
 - Get yourself different deck variations with shift

-The use of the settings is to 100% guarantee that other players will not be able to see the cards.
-However the game is also playable with only the dynamic mode.
+The use of these settings is to 100% guarantee that other players will not be able to see your cards.
+The game is also playable with only the default dynamic mode.

 ## Controls: